 Employment Law Compliance is a dynamic management task.
 Federal legislation is written, followed by state and local legislative laws or acts, which lay out guidelines and enforcement action.
 These laws and acts can become obsolete and require modification due to the changing nature of our workforce.

-Thirty-five years ago, the workforce was more homogenous that it is today.
+Forty years ago, the workforce was more homogenous that it is today and compliance was easier.
 First, as an example of evolutionary laws, there was non-discrimination employment law/legislation to protect race.
 Since then the law has been expanded to incorporate, age, female employees, homosexual employees, etc. just to name a few.
 And, as the demographics of the potential hiring pool changes and norms in society change, we can look forward to additional new labor laws and legislation to protect employees and companies alike.

 The following chart lists United States Federal labor laws that apply from the smallest group of employees to larger organizations.
 Most of the laws listed apply to all companies.
 Additional employment law compliance is required at 15, 20, 50, and 100 employees and for companies servicing Federal contracts.
 The alphabetical listing itself has no bearing as to the frequency of use or importance of the law.